A Masada sunrise hike is a must when in Israel.

 If you are doing a tour that also comprises Ein Gedi Reserve and the Dead Sea make sure to also carry a swimsuit, sandals or flip-flops and a light towel.

-Ein Gedi Nature Reserve and the Dead Sea are two places that you can easily reach after a visiting the Masada at sunrise.
+Ein Gedi Nature Reserve and the Dead Sea are two places that you can easily reach after your Masada sunrise visit.

 Ein Gedi Nature Reserve